-Now, seven years later, ZenithOptimedia are using Tempora on daily basis to run reports and provide analysis at various levels: by client, department, brand, campaign or person.
+Now, years later, ZenithOptimedia are using Tempora on daily basis to run reports and provide analysis at various levels: by client, department, brand, campaign or person.
 With quick snippets pulled up in matter of seconds.

 “It allows us to maintain our efficiency as an agency, whilst keeping our brand approach” says Ms Hillary.

 “By running custom reports, I can see quickly whether a client is profitable or not.
 Tempora allows us to compare profitability year-on-year, or by department – which means I know whether the TV department is more efficient than the press department, or whether each department has improved in the following year by client.”

 If there are profitability issues on certain clients, they can either look at ways of improving internal efficiencies (possibly by choosing more suitable individuals for a specific type of job), or renegotiate fees with clients.